 Having both of your parents die when you're 15 can change a person.
 The lesson Dave took away from that day was not “sometimes bad things happen to good people.”
 It was that his parents had done everything right, and that he had done everything right, and that no matter how diligently you try to be a productive, well-respected member of society, the uncaring universe is still going to grind you into the muck with its bootheel.
 Clearly, what Dave was doing wrong was trying too hard.

 Dave finished secondary school, slouched his way through Sixth Form on inertia, and didn’t bother to apply for university.
 He did not, however, bother to tell his aunt this last fact.
 After spending the three months following his graduation lying on her couch in front of the TV, this decision came back to bite him: the truth came out in an hours-long shouting match, which ended with Dave kicked out of the apartment and on a bus to London, bitter and resentful.
 He’d show her.
 He’d show everybody.
-He’d get exactly the low-rent, low-effort job society thought he deserved, and in doing so, he would prove he saw through the system.
+The only thing society gave half a damn about was his ability to be a cog in their little machine.
+He’d get exactly the most low-rent, low-effort job it would take him to cover the food and rent, and in doing so, he would prove he saw through the system.